- The Gartner Magic Quadrant reduces software selection efficiency through the deceptive way they are created.

 8. Adjusting for the Buying Company’s Size

 I do not know if smaller buyers would prefer buying from larger buyers if they could afford to do so, but the fact is that smaller buyers often can’t.
 Generally, small innovative vendors offer point solutions, have small deal sizes, and sell to small buyers.
-As the vendor grows, it is able to increase the size of buyers to which it sells.
+As the vendor grows, it can increase the size of buyers to which it sells.
 Therefore, Gartner’s ratings fit the preferences (and checkbook) of large buyers far more than they do for smaller companies.
 Experience over time will let the smaller buyer know who they can afford to buy from, so for smaller buyers, it is a simple matter to remove all or the majority of the largest vendors from their list and to focus on the other vendors.

 Financial Bias Disclosure